alexchrander/M6_Project_Anti_Food_Waste/README.md

 # Anti Food Waste — Aalborg
-Predicts which clearance offers from Salling Group stores are likely to sell before expiry, using a live fetch-, prediction-, and ML pipeline served with a Streamlit dashboard.
+Predicts which clearance offers from Salling Group stores are likely to sell before expiry, and recommends recipes that use those products - served through a Streamlit dashboard with a live fetch-, prediction-, ML-, and RAG pipeline.

 **Live App:** [https://app-food-waste.cloud.sdu.dk/](https://app-food-waste.cloud.sdu.dk/)